 - Blooms: Blooms on old wood.
 In late May through July, the Oakleaf hydrangeas typically flower.
 But, the flowers persist all season long.

 - Pruning/Deadheading: When the flowers are no longer attractive, deadhead the spent flowers just below the bloom.
 By early July, if needed, have stem pruning as the flowers produced on the previous year’s growth.
 If constructive pruning is needed, prune after flowering.

 - Due to the coarseness of the plant, early in the plant’s life, prune to encourage proper framework.
 After that, worry about pruning times for flowering.
 If your plant gets leggy and requires severe pruning, it will respond nicely to a significant cutback in the spring.

 - Examples OF HYDRANGEA ANOMLA / PETIOLARIS :‘CLIMBING HYDRANGEA’

 - Blooms: Blooms on old wood.
 This vining Hydrangea is a beautiful flowering woody vine that attaches itself to grow on trellises and fences.
 It is typically planted as a groundcover or pruned as a shrub.
 It can be slow to establish and to begin flowering.
 The slightly fragrant lace-cap flowers appear in the previous year’s growth in late June or early July.

 - Prune Hydrangeas: After flowering, you want to prune.
 Early spring pruning would include removing dead wood, damaged branches, or light constructive pruning.
 Also, similar to the Oakleaf hydrangeas, any major pruning will result in fewer flowers the following season.

 - Prefers: Partial sun or shade

 Successful Pruning Basics for Hydrangeas

 Pruning hydrangeas for flower production can be a series of trials and errors.
-If you’re unsure, follow the basics by removing the spent flowers only as needed and prune any dead wood in the spring.
+If unsure, follow the basics by removing the spent flowers only as needed and prune any dead wood in the spring.